 “As an example: Newly-established and/or prospective neo-banks may feel that their capital requirements are burdensome.
 However, these capital requirements are in place to protect the bank itself, as well as its depositors.”

-Successfully navigating regulation requires prioritising early compliance with local regulation, engaging in constructive dialogue with regulators, thinking holistically, and considering the relative cost of compliance at scale.
+Successfully navigating regulation requires prioritising early assessment of local regulation, engaging in constructive dialogue with regulators, thinking holistically, and considering the relative cost of compliance at scale.

 "Precedents can help convince regulators of a FinTech’s business model.
 FinTechs should consider whether they wish to position themselves as a 'trailblazer' - which might bring first-mover advantages - or a 'close follower', which brings the benefits of innovation while negating some of the costs", Lukman advises.

-Michael Lukman is the founder and managing director of Gen Advisory Pty Ltd - a specialised Australian firm supporting ADIs and FinTechs.
+Michael Lukman is the founder and managing director of Gen Advisory Pty Ltd - a specialised Australian professional services firm supporting ADIs and FinTechs.